openenergymonitor/guide/source/technical/credentials.markdown

 ## {% linkable_title OpenHab %}

-*OpenHAB is no longer installed on latest emonSD-30Oct18, it can be insalled if required*
+*OpenHAB is no longer installed on latest emonSD-30Oct18, it can be installed if required*

 OpenHab port:8080 user,pass:`pi`,`emonpi2016`